miklevin/MikeLev.in/_posts/2025-07-11-cognitive-architecture-human-ai-development.md

 realize all things are probably waves in some indeterminate substrate — the quantum field.
-Now because quantum quantizes and relativity doesn't, we know there's this crossover point where a lot of this gets sorted out — at the scale of the Plank constant where the great theories of General Relativity and Quantum Mechanics merge.
+Now because quantum quantizes and relativity doesn't, we know there's this crossover point where a lot of this gets sorted out — at the scale of the Planck constant where the great theories of General Relativity and Quantum Mechanics merge.

 ### The Very Small Scale Where an Invisible Clue Resides